magicicada/cp/assessments/assign_2/Constraint Programming Assignment 2_ Solver comparison option.md

 ---
-tags: cp, cp_2022, teaching, assessment
+tags: cp, cp_2023, teaching, assessment
 ---

 # Constraint Programming Assignment 2: Solver comparison option

-This assignment is worth 20% of your final grade, and is marked out of 40 marks.
-It must be submitted on Moodle by 4:30 pm on Tuesday 8th November.
+This assignment is worth 35 percent of your final grade, and is marked by band using the standard university marking scheme.
+It must be submitted on Moodle by 4:30 pm on Friday 1 December.

 If you choose the solver comparison option you must implement models for the firefighter problem in both a MiniZinc CSP style and an integer program style, as well as set up an experimental pipeline to compare them, including generating inputs, and plotting timing outputs.
 You will submit a maximum 2-page report describing your efforts.
 Fuller details below.